Soean/torro-forms/README.txt

 7. **Setup templates for inviting and remembering mails**

 == Changelog ==

+= 1.0.0 beta 20 =
+* Fixed Bug on not deletable Form elements

 = 1.0.0 beta 19 =
 * Added russian language files (Thanks to [@kosm])